lafayette96/vllm_summit_connect_darmstadt_2025.github.io/guide/introduction.md

    * Send the same tasks to both models
    * Compare their answers and behavior

-The focus
+The focus:

-How to run trusted, optimized models on RHEL AI, and how to compare them using evaluation tools.
+How to run trusted, optimized models directyl on Linux, and how to compare them using evaluation tools.

 **Your setup:**